sf-wdi-gaia/js-data-types/readme.md

 ### Preparation
 *Before this lesson, students should already be able to:*

-- Describe briefly what javascript is
+- Describe briefly what JavaScript is
-- Be comfortable with a text editor
+- Be comfortable with a text editor such as SublimeText or Atom

 ## What is a data type?
 Intro (5 mins)